bmcmahen/roast-buddy-react-native/README.md

 </div>
 <br />

 Roast Buddy is a mobile app which helps you keep track of your coffee roasting.
-It's built using React-Native.
+It's built using react-native and redux.

 ## Development